 A pelvic scan of ovaries should be done for knowing the number of visible cysts.
 No cysts do not confirm that one does not have PCOS.
 Treatment is usually ineffective pharmaceutically and is usually more effective if strategies are arrived at lifestyle and reducing insulin.

-Q. Can surgery treat PCOS ?A. The removal of ovarian cysts is not an effective way to treat PCOS.
-Cysts on the ovaries are the result of hormone imbalance that begin with the production of too much insulin.
-This over abundance of insulin causes an increase in male hormones, which eventually create the cysts.
+The removal of ovarian cysts is not an effective way to treat PCOS.
+Cysts on the ovaries are the result of hormone imbalance that begins with the production of too much insulin.
+This overabundance of insulin causes an increase in male hormones, which eventually create the cysts.
 As a result, removing the cyst does not remove the problem, just a symptom.

-Q. Does PCOS put women at risk for other health problems ?A. Women with PCOS have greater chances of developing several serious, life threatening diseases, including type 2 diabetes, cardiovascular disease [CVD] and cancer.
+Women with PCOS have greater chances of developing several serious, life-threatening diseases, including type 2 diabetes, cardiovascular disease [CVD] and cancer.
 Getting your symptoms under control t an earlier age can help to reduce the above complications.

 PCOS is sometimes associated with infertility.
 In PCOS there is an elevated LH reversal of the LH/FSH ration as LH becomes higher than FSH.
 The low levels of FSH allow many follicles to develop but without ever maturing even one follicle.
 Thus numerous follicles are present in ovaries and once they become ataractic they form cysts, hence the ovaries appear as polycystic.
 Since the follicles do not mature, they do not release the egg, hence, lack of ovulation is seen.